stappersg/vBook/src/start/configuration/delegation.md

 # SMTP security delegation

+> __This feature is experimental and will be available for production when v1.1.2 is out.__

 ## Adding an antivirus

 John is aware of security issues.
 Malware remains a scourge on the internet.